alexanderwedlund/isp-keyword-analyzer/README.md

 ## Known Issues

-### Version 1.0
+### Version 2.0
-- **ISP Text Refresh**: When adding a new ISP to the system, the application may occasionally fail to update the text content immediately.
-If you encounter an exception or notice missing content, navigate between ISPs (toggle between the newly added ISP and existing ones) 1-2 times to trigger a proper refresh of the content.
+- **Keyword Loop**: When selecting a keyword that has already been analyzed and clicking "Next Keyword," the user becomes stuck on that keyword.
+To exit the loop, manually select the next word.